UBC-MDS/chembox/README.md

 - `is_valid`: a checker that returns a boolean indicating whether a given input is chemically reasonable.

-- `get_molar_mass`: a method that takes a chemical formula in string format and returns its molar mass in a desired unit (default in `g/mol`).
+- `get_molec_props`: a method that takes a chemical formula in string format and returns a dataframe with various useful properties of each element in the formula.

 - `get_combustion_equation`: a method that takes a text chemical formula that only contains carbon (`C`) and hydrogen (`H`) and outputs a balanced equation resulting from combustion.